Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/rest/README.md

 - timeout incerceptor that cancels the request unless it finishes before the timeout
 - retry interceptor handles error respones by retrying the request after an elapsed period
 - error interceptor handlers may recover from errors, a rejected promise must be returned in order to preserve the error state
-- response objects, with an error property, are used for client errors instead of the thrown value
+- response objects, with an error property, are used for client errors instead of the thrown deviceId
 - interceptor response handlers recieve the interceptor's client rather then the next client in the chain
 - interceptor request handlers may provide a response
 - convert modules to UMD format; no functional impact